Updated: Oct 29

 Use of PLC as an export limiter

-PLC (like Siemens, Rockwell etc) can also be used as Export limiter, but the problem is that they are like 3 times expensive than export limiter and required experience in PLC to handle.
+PLC (like Siemens, Rockwell, etc) can also be used as an Export limiter, but the problem is that they are like 3 times more expensive than export limiters and require experience in PLC to handle.

-Similarly, spare cost of PLC is much more expensive than the export limiter.
+Similarly, the spare cost of PLC is much more expensive than the export limiter.

 Use of Mini PLC as RPR

-Mini PLCs are less expensive than PLC and they can also be used as a reverse power relay.
+Mini PLCs are less expensive than PLCs and they can also be used as a reverse power relay.
 You will require one multi-function meter for the load measurement at the grid connection point.
-And one contactor for isolation solar power plant from load/grid.
+And one contactor for isolation solar power plant from the load/grid.

-Mini communicate with MFM via LAN cable.
+Mini PLC communicates with MFM via LAN cable.
 And you can program mini PLC in such a way, that if any reverse power flow is detected it [mini PLC] will send a trigger signal contactor to open it.

-By opening the contactor, the solar power plant will be isolated from grid/load.
+By opening the contactor, the solar power plant will be isolated from the grid/load.

-Closing of contactor can either be manual or timer in the program can used to close the contactor after some time.
+Closing of the contactor can either be manual or a timer in the program can be used to close the contactor after some time.

 RPR are the cheapest solution, but also the most unreliable solution for reverse power protection in a grid-connected solar power plant.